Les Menuires Ski Resort Rating

 The Chalet du Cairn is accessible from the Sunny Express chairlift, but you can also use both the Becca and Mont de La Chambre chairs.
 You still have to descend a red piste, the David Douillet red run and one which carries heavy traffic, to access the restaurant's large sun terrace which means it is not the perfect lunch spot for groups of mixed ability.
 Unlike many of the restaurants in the Belleville valley, Le Chalet du Cairn operates table service.
 The restaurant also boasts great views across the valley to La Masse.
 Tel: +33 4 79 00 19 81

-Situated in between the lifts Masse 1 and Masse, Les Roches Blanches is basically good for a pit stop for those who have been exploring the dramatic La Masse sector.
+Situated half way down La Masse at the top of the Masse 1 lift, Les Roches Blanches is basically good for a pit stop for those who have been exploring the dramatic La Masse sector.
 It is a traditional Savoyard chalet, offering large welcoming plates of pizzas and spaghettis but nothing more.
 Tel: +33 4 79 00 60 22

-Above and to the north of La Croisette (and therefore to the top left of the map) is Brelin.
-This is composed of just one massive building.
-To its critics, it resembles a large cruise ship marooned on a mountainside, but most agree its long curving shape fits into its surroundings far better than the amorphous tower blocks and apartment complexes of La Croisette.
-There are a few shops in Brelin, including a supermarket and ski hire shop and there is also a ski pass office.
+The top part of La Croisette is dominated by Brelin - a truly massive building, resembling a gigantic cruise ship marooned on a mountainside, although its long curving shape fits into its surroundings better than the amorphous tower blocks below it.
+As well as lots of apartments divided into residences including some smart ones with saunas and swimming pools, Brelin has a few shops including a supermarket and ski hire shop and there is also a ski pass office.
 It's great for children and good for disabled access.
-In the morning skiers and boarders descend to La Croisette or beyond on piste.
-There is also an 'ascenseur' (like a bubble lift on rails) that runs late into the evening, connecting Brelin to La Croisette.
+In the morning skiers and boarders ski down to La Croisette or beyond on the piste.
+There is also an 'ascenseur' (like a bubble lift on rails) that runs late into the evening, connecting Brelin to the main part of La Croisette.

 At the entrance to the resort on the road that leads from St Martin is Preyerand.
-There are several large, but sympathetically designed chalet-style MGM apartment blocks, and some less aesthetically-pleasing older buildings.
+There are several large, but sympathetically designed chalet-style apartment blocks, and some less aesthetically-pleasing older buildings.
+In general, the closer you get to La Croisette, the less beautiful, but more lively, Preyerand becomes.
 To reach the slopes you either take the bus to La Croisette, walk to the Preyrand lift or ski down to the Bettex lift.

 Le Bettex is officially a separate village.
 It's small and quiet and at night a little bit isolated: bus services to the rest of Les Menuires are either rare or non-existent, and to reach Les Menuires by car you have to drive through Praranger, effectively two sides of a triangle.
 During the day, however, the Bettex lift provides fast access to Les Menuires' slopes and you can ski back on piste.
 The village has its own creche facility as well as a restaurant, bar and ski shop.
 Despite several new chalet and apartment developments, it has a traditional Savoyarde charm.